Fraud is alive and kicking

 It exists in every industry.
-Alongside the emergence of cyber-crime, it is extremely alarming.
+Alongside the emergence of cyber-enabled-crime, it is extremely alarming.

 So is fraud preventable?